Marvel Super Hero Island: Halloween Horror Nights 2002

-Disney's acquisition of Marvel (2009–onward)
+Disney's acquisition of Marvel (2009–present)

-On August 31, 2009, The Walt Disney Company (Universal's largest rival in the theme park market) agreed to purchase Marvel Entertainment for $4 billion.
+On August 31, 2009, the Walt Disney Company (Universal's largest rival in the theme park market) agreed to purchase Marvel Entertainment for $4 billion.
 The deal was finalized on December 31, 2009 in which Disney acquired full ownership on the company.
 Universal stated that the acquisition would not impact its theme park licensing agreement with Marvel, while Disney CEO Bob Iger acknowledged that Disney would continue to honor any contracts that Marvel currently has with Disney competitors.

 The 1994 agreement between Marvel Entertainment and Universal's parent companies Comcast/NBCUniversal governs the use of Marvel properties in non-Universal theme parks and dictates what parks in the region can use such properties.
 Currently, Islands of Adventure uses the Avengers, Spider-Man, X-Men, and the Fantastic Four.
-The contract forbids Walt Disney World from installing these characters, as well as the other characters in the same "family" (i.e. any team members, side characters, and villains associated with the superheroes).
-In addition, Disney is not allowed to use the "Marvel" name in all of the United States, nor create a Marvel-themed simulator ride within the legal designated regional distances of any Universal theme park in the United States regardless of whether the Marvel characters are being used by Comcast/NBCUniversal.
+The contract forbids Walt Disney World from using these characters, as well as the other characters in the same "family" (i.e. any team members, side characters, and villains associated with the superheroes).
+In addition, Disney is not allowed to use the "Marvel" name in the United States, nor create a Marvel-themed simulator ride within the legal designated regional distances of any Universal theme park in the United States regardless of whether the Marvel characters are being used by Comcast/NBCUniversal.